 Plumbing problems are the most heinous kind of maintenance issue you’ll face as a property owner.
 A failure of a thirty-cent valve can flood your place and any floors below it, costing you tens of thousands of dollars or even six figures.
 A broken water heater is guaranteed to create angry tenants with the legal power to withhold rent until the problem is fixed.
 Leaks can also cause mold which is a health issue.

 So, THOROUGHLY inspect your plumbing.
+Your tenants won’t do it, so you need to do it before you rent your place out.
 Any pipes or valves that even look old, replace!
 A common culprit is that snake-like flexible hose that connects the water to your toilet.
 That burst in my friend’s place and flooded his apartment and the one below.

 Look for any water stains on the walls and ceilings.
 In my last rental, I noticed a stain on the ceiling and just painted over it.
 Two days later, the stain was back.
 I ripped out the drywall and found a leak.
-I was glad I found it before it got worse and before tenants moved in.
+I was glad I found it before my tenants moved in.

 Hire a plumber to fix anything that is broken or even LOOKS marginal, then ask him to inspect the rest of your plumbing to find anything else you missed.
 Have him check every sink and toilet valve.
 My plumber was alert and noticed some moss growing on an outside wall.
 I never thought anything of it, but sure enough, there was a leak inside the wall!